hasanberkyur/Itemly/memory-bank/productContext.md

 - As a user, I can update item information when its location or details change.
 - As a user, I can remove an item when it is no longer relevant.
 - As a user, I can browse or filter items by owner, house, or category to locate belongings quickly.
+- As a user, I can search by name or description to find specific items fast.
+- As a user, I can rely on a consistent, friendly UI that matches the provided design samples.